 againas in reuse

-- Deep down, I think it's the fear of failure that often causes people to procrastinate!
-They don't really think they can succeed, so they don't even try!
+- Deep down, I think it's often the fear of failure that causes people to procrastinate!
+They don't really believe they can succeed, so they don't even try!

 - dawdle; stall; delay

 - to make up (or make amends) for some kind of failure or shortcoming